johnnycyberseed/ibm-zk/pages/IMS TM.md

 	- but there is a facility for synchronous processing (APPC)
 - Can process over 100,000 transactions per second
 -
--
+- ## Runtime Architecture
 	- IMS Control Region
 		- up to 4000 applications in parallel
-	-
 	- IMS Dependent Region
 		- a place where applications can be run
 		-
 - Messages
 	- each has an identifier
 - Message Types